 Beyond these three key strategies, you should stay indoors, close windows, or even relocate to a Clean Air Shelter (if available).
 You should also try to minimize the other sources of particulate matter, which could worsen already bad air: things like smoking, burning wood or incense, or using a gas stove.
 Another surprising thing you can do to minimize exposure is avoid exercising.
 While exercise is normally great for the lungs, it also means that you inhale 4x as much, which is problematic if you’re breathing contaminated air.

 Finally, if you live in an area that’s likely to be affected by wildfire smoke, it’s prudent to invest in a system which can clean your air.
 Indoor air cleaners can remove particles from the air, significantly reducing health risks.
 While such cleaners can be expensive, and it can be confusing to figure out which one is right for your location, this guide on indoor air cleaners in the home can help.
 Such an air cleaner can be a wise investment.

 Unfortunately, it seems unlikely that wildfire smoke and particulate matter will become less of a problem in the future.
 Climate change causes a variety of environmental shifts, most of which increase the likelihood of wildfire: earlier snowmelt, drier soil, prolonged summers, and hotter daily temperatures.
 The effects of these factors can be easily seen by looking at the number of acres burned every year in California:

 This means that it’s important, especially now, to have a good understanding of wildfire smoke and particulate matter.
-By monitoring PM, developing plans to deal with wildfire smoke, and taking proper precautions, you can ensure your health and safety—and that of your family, friends, and community.
+By monitoring particulate matter, developing plans to deal with wildfire smoke, and taking proper precautions, you can ensure your health and safety—and that of your family, friends, and community.

 At Temboo, we want to help you do just that.
-If you’re interested in PM monitoring solutions—whether at your home, workplace, or somewhere else—please don’t hesitate to reach out!
+If you’re interested in particulate matter monitoring solutions—whether at your home, workplace, or somewhere else—please don’t hesitate to reach out!